nezhar/skeleton-angular/README.md

 ## Manual tasks (WIP)

+All of the commands described below assume that you have your docker-compose up and running (e.g. by using `docker-compose up`).
 * Build the documentation: `docker-compose exec --user=user node run generatedocs`
 * Build the application for production: `docker-compose exec --user=user node run build:production`
 * Run the test suite: `docker-compose exec --user=user node run test`
 * Run `docker-compose exec --user=user node ng generate component module/component` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
-* docker-compose exec --user=user node ng generate component layouts/backendLayout
+* `docker-compose exec --user=user node ng generate component layouts/backendLayout`

 ## Instructions for project